Climb Elbrus With Alpine Ascents

-Unlike other outfitters, who may rush you in and out of Russia, we take the time to properly acclimatize and to visit the grand cities of St. Petersburg and Moscow.
+Unlike other outfitters who may rush you in and out of Russia, we take the time to properly acclimatize and to visit the grand cities of Moscow and St. Petersburg.
 Dynamic in both region and terrain, Mt.
 Elbrus stands as a watchtower between the great masses of Europe and Asia.
-Elbrus is a large, double-coned volcano whose twin summits vary by about 65 feet.
+Elbrus is a large, double-coned volcano whose twin summits vary by about 65 ft.

-Our Elbrus program is open to any climber who has successfully completed our Mt.
+Our Elbrus program is open to any climber who has successfully completed a Mt.
 Rainier climb, or a similar program (prior climb on glaciers).
 This journey begins with acclimatization along well-traveled trails, which wind endlessly through the foothills of the Caucasus.
 En route, we interact with the local people as we wander through the villages and markets that pepper the mountain’s lower region.
-Once we have established high camp, we prepare for an early morning departure to the West Summit (the higher of the twin peaks).
-The route ascends 1000m of moderate snow climbing to the saddle.
-From there, we turn west and head up 300m of steeper terrain, finally reaching the summit plateau.
-See day-to-day itinerary Elbrus is the near-perfect ascent for aspiring climbers who wish to test their skills at increasing altitude.
+Once we have established High Camp, we prepare for an early morning departure to the West Summit (the higher of the twin peaks).
+The route ascends 1,000 m of moderate snow climbing to the saddle.
+From there, we turn west and head up 300 m of steeper terrain, finally reaching the summit plateau.
+See Day-to-Day Itinerary Elbrus is the near-perfect ascent for aspiring climbers who wish to test their skills at increasing altitude.
 Although only basic mountaineering skills are required, high altitude and unpredictable weather make this a challenging and enticing ascent.

 - 2015: Nearly 90% success with Vern and Carole Tejas leading our teams.

 - 2014: Both of our teams summited with a success rate of 100%, led by Willie Benegas.